 - Define a set of best practices before writing test cases to ensure that they’re resistant to automated system changes.

 5. Design test automation

-Once you have your strategy, tool and environment, it’s time to write your test scripts.
-This test build should be parallel to software development to stay on track with apps altercation.
+Once you have your strategy, tool, and environment, it’s time to write your test scripts.
+This test build should be parallel to software development to stay on track with app altercation.
 When designing test cases, remember to follow the right order of testing modules and cover both the positive flow – where the flow is normal – and negative flow – which covers unauthentic attempts to enter into the software or any invalid data to flow across the application.

 - Adopt Behavioral-Driven Development if possible.
 Using user stories in writing testing requirements and scripts, this framework effectively puts testers and stakeholders on the same page.